 Weekly Themes: Components and Steps

 Each week there will be readings that cover the theme we are currently exploring.
-The readings will be drawn primarily from Bill Plotkin's Soulcraft: Crossing into the Mysteries of Nature and Psyche.
 The readings will always have a corresponding homework assignment, usually in the form of an inquiry, exercise, or writing prompt.
 There will be ample opportunities to put the homework into practice: many exercises involve getting out in nature, or interacting with other course members.

 Getting to Work: Your Life IS Your Practice

 In a way this course will demand your full devotion, but it will not demand that you turn away from the life you already have.
 On the contrary, it will support you in actually living that life; in showing up for yourself and your loved ones in new ways.
 That is the devotion this course asks of you—the devotion to show up, with all of your gifts and messiness and complicated baggage that we all carry but that is unique to you.
 And in return, the course is here to support you in that purpose.
 Every reading, assignment and call will be based on this central idea: to support you in showing up for your life as it is right now.